Hello everyone, I am excited to share all the things we learned and found out while being at Disney during Covid-19.

 The time had come to go to Magic Kingdom on Tuesday 9/1.
-We woke up, put our masks on and got to the Disney Bus service at 7:50am.
+We woke up, put our masks on and got to the Disney Bus service (since we were staying on Disney property) at 7:50am.
 There was a line to get on since they were only filling the bus 20% full.
 The buses had dividers in them (sneeze guards) to keep each party together and away from others.
 We were able to get on the bus by 8:10am and dropped off to the park by 8:25am.
 Once we got dropped off we had to go through a screening process, a big white tent were they took our temp to make sure no one had a fever.
 Then we were off to get our bag checked and walk through the metal detectors, after that we checked in like normal with our magic bands (but you have to have a reservation to check in).

 We spent 7 days in Disney World going to Hollywood Studios (3 days), Magic Kingdom (3 days) & Epcot (1 day) over the week.

 The difference with this time and the times before: